Hong Kong: Pro-democracy candidates win landslide victory | DW | 25.11.2019

 "The government will certainly listen humbly to citizens' opinions and reflect on them seriously," Carrie Lam, the city's embattled chief executive, said in a statement issued by the government on Monday morning.

-Although the results represent voters' disapproval of the city's Beijing-backed government, China's Foreign Minister, Wang Yi, said Monday that Hong Kong is part of China, "no matter what happens."
+Although the results represent voters' disapproval of the city's Beijing-backed government, Chinese Foreign Minister Wang Yi reaffirmed Monday that Hong Kong is part of China, "no matter what happens."

-DW correspondent Phoebe Kong posted video of supporters celebrating one such win.
+DW correspondent Phoebe Kong posted video of supporters celebrating the defeat of controversial pro-Beijing politician Junius Ho.

 The selection of 452 councilors, who manage local issues such as bus routes and garbage collection, generally does not attract much attention.
 But the vote has taken on greater significance after more than five months of political turbulence, as anti-government protesters agitate for democratic rights that they view as being suppressed by Beijing.